jh3nd3rs0n/jargyle/README.md

       socks5.usernamePasswordAuthenticator=CLASSNAME[:VALUE]
           The username password authenticator for the SOCKS5 server

+      ssl.clientAuthSetting=SSL_CLIENT_AUTH_SETTING
+          The client authentication setting for SSL/TLS connections to the SOCKS server (default is NOT_DESIRED)

       ssl.enabled=true|false
           The boolean value to indicate if SSL/TLS connections to the SOCKS server are enabled (default is false)